snoyberg/posa-chapter/warp.md

 new Warp switched from `writev()` to `send()`.
 It uses `send()` with the `MSG_MORE` flag to store a header and `sendfile()` to send both the stored header and a file.
-This made the throughput at least 100 times faster.
+This made the throughput at least 100 times faster according to our throughput benchmark.

 ## Clean-up with timers